 Parents who need to contact their child during the day must call the main office.

 Cell phones are permitted on campus; however, student use of cell phones or personal electronic devices is restricted.
 Cell phones and personal electronics are not to be used by students during instructional hours, which is between 8:00 am and 3:30 pm This includes not using cell phones or personal electronics during passing periods and during lunch.

+Notwithstanding the above, a student will not be prohibited from possessing or using a smartphone under any of the following circumstances:

+(1) In the case of an emergency, or in response to a perceived threat of danger.

+(2) When a teacher or administrator of LALPA grants permission to a pupil to possess or use a smartphone, subject to any reasonable limitation imposed by that teacher or administrator.

+(3) When a licensed physician and surgeon determines that the possession or use of a smartphone is necessary for the health or well-being of the pupil.

+(4) When the possession or use of a smartphone is required in a pupil’s individualized education program.

 Consequences for Inappropriate Cell Phone or Personal Electronics Use

-If any staff member determines a cell phone, CD player, iPod, etc., is in use during school hours, the following discipline will be implemented:
+If any LALPA staff member determines a cell phone, CD player, iPod, etc., is in use during school hours, the following discipline will be implemented:

 1st Offense: Confiscation of device by staff member.
 Staff member gives the cell phone or electronic device to the administration, who log the incident in PowerSchool.
 Device will be returned to student at the end of the day.